 Corban School of Ministry trains and equips you to use your gifts and strengths for the glory of God.
 Choose from:

 Corban’s innovative ministry program also gives you the option to complete two degrees (bachelor’s and master’s) in just five years!
-You can combine any ministry major with a Master of Arts in Christian Leadership, or choose the KAIROS program for a bachelor’s degree in ministry and a Master of Divinity, in partnership with Western Seminary.
+You can combine any ministry major with a Master of Arts in Christian Leadership, or choose the KAIROS program for a bachelor’s degree in ministry and a Master of Divinity.

 By reducing the overlap in classes that often occurs when students go to a Christian college and then seminary, fast track graduates can get started in full-time ministry sooner without missing any ministry training.
 All ministry students will benefit from graduate-level courses in their fourth year, and then choose whether to continue on for another year to earn a master’s.
 Either way, you’ll save on tuition, gain a competitive edge in the job market, and be better equipped to enter ministry.